bigbio/pmultiqc/README.md

 # pmultiqc
 [![Python application](https://github.com/bigbio/pmultiqc/actions/workflows/python-app.yml/badge.svg?branch=main)](https://github.com/bigbio/pmultiqc/actions/workflows/python-app.yml)

 A library for proteomics QC report based on MultiQC framework.
-The library generates a QC report for the [https://github.com/nf-core/proteomicslfq](proteomicsLFQ pipeline).
+The library generates a QC report for the [proteomicsLFQ pipeline](https://github.com/nf-core/proteomicslfq).
 The library read the input of the proteomicsLFQ pipeline, with the following structure:

 - consensus_ids       : Identification results from ConsesusId tool in OpenMS
 - dbs                 : Database used for the peptide/protein identification step.